Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Distributed Algebraic Connectivity Maximization

-Let $L=\sum_{k\in\mathcal{E}}E_k$ be the unweighted Laplacian matrix of the graph.
-We suppose $L$ has only one zero eigenvalue, namely, the unweighted graph $\mathcal{G(V,E)}$ is connected.
-As illustrated in Fig. \ref{fig:illustration}, each edge weight (the gain of communication channel) is the sum of the weight contributed by the two end nodes of the edge.

-Moreover, it is also assumed that there is a limited communication resource or budget constraint for each node in the network.
+It is assumed that the total amount of port gain that each base station can provide is fixed.
 Without loss of generality, we assume $\sum_{k\in \mathcal{E}(i)}w_k^{(i)}=1$.
-Note that this differs from the formulation in \citep{goring2008embedded}, while they assume $\sum_{k\in\mathcal{E}} w_k=1$, if written in the form of our model, $\sum_{i\in\mathcal{V}}\sum_{k\in\mathcal{E}(i)}w_k^{(i)}=1$.
-Then maximizing the algebraic connectivity of the edge-weighted Laplacian matrix by adjusting the edge-weights can be formulated as the following SDP problem:
+Note that this differs from the formulation in \citep{goring2008embedded}, while they assume $\sum_{k\in\mathcal{E}} w_k=1$, and if written in the form of our model, $\sum_{i\in\mathcal{V}}\sum_{k\in\mathcal{E}(i)}w_k^{(i)}=1$.
+In other words, it implies that the budget of the port gains in the entire network is a constant and the power can be allocated differently to each node.
+Hence each node is not homogeneous any more.
+Therefore, the algebraic connectivity maximization of an edge-weighted Laplacian matrix can be formulated as the following SDP problem: